Indicia-Team/support_files/Elasticsearch/README.md

   to document IDs generated in Elasticsearch to ensure that if you pull data from other sources in future the IDs will not clash.

+Copy the resulting *.conf file to your logstash/bin folder.

 #### Prepare the Logstash configuration file (RESTful access)

 This approach uses the Indicia RESTful API to access the records.
 To do this,